-With a background in Fine Art Painting, Sarah trained for her MA at Chelsea College of Art, London & subsequently was awarded a Jr. Fellowship in Painting at The University of Wales, Cardiff.
+With a background in Fine Art Painting, Sarah trained for her MA at Chelsea University of Art, London & subsequently was awarded a Jr. Fellowship in Painting at The University of Wales, Cardiff.
 Since completing a full time practice led PhD at the University of Ulster, Belfast (funded by The Department for Employment and Learning) Sarah’s practice led research continues to investigate how painting is situated within codes of class and gender as they relate to questions of aesthetics in painting.

 Sarah has been teaching Fine Art in Higher Education since 1991, and became a Fellow of the Higher Education Academy in 2007.
 Her extensive teaching experience includes working with students in higher education on BA.
 MA. & Doctorate programmes.
 She is currently the External Examiner for the MA & Professional Doctorate in Fine Art at the University of East London.

 Sarah has exhibited her work both nationally and internationally.
 In addition to leading the Painting Strand on the BA (Hons) Fine Art course at Leeds Arts University, Sarah is the level 6 Year Tutor.
 She also leads one of the Universitys four research clusters, Crossing Borders.
 The aim of the cluster is to support and explore national & international links and cross-disciplinary activity.